trentyou/trentyou.github.io/_posts/2014-12-2-Current progress and first post.md

 <div style="text-align:center" markdown="1">
 ![](/images/siliconvalley.jpg)
 </div>
 <div style="text-align:center; font-size: 0.9em">Where I want to be.
-Or anywhere I can get a job really.
-Please hire me.</div>
+Or anywhere I can get a job really.</div>
 <br>

 So far I've been learning to program in Objective-C for almost 2 months as of today.
 I started teaching myself from the [Big Nerd Ranch iOS Programming book](http://www.amazon.com/iOS-Programming-Ranch-Guide-Edition/dp/0321942051), which by the way is a fantastic way to learn iOS programming.